jonatoj/API-Capstone/README.md

 ## Planned Development

+* Allow the user to select one of two meal types.
-* Allow the user to select one of twenty six different cuisines
+* Allow the user to select one of ten different cuisines.
 * Allow the user to scroll through all the recipe/image results.
 * Allow the user to click on a image to view the recipe information.